 Take a look at the following two photographs, can you tell the quality difference at the displayed size?
 I bet you cannot!
 Now, click on each to enlarge it and skip from one to the next using the arrow keys.
 Can you tell the difference in quality?
 Probably not.
 One is compressed at 100% quality and the other around 50%.
 Such is the illusion of JPEG Voodoo.

-Mixed Low and High Frequency Content
+Mixed Low and High-Frequency Content

-This is an image that has reasonably large area of sky, low-frequency information with practically no detail; and a sizable area of the building with fine detail, high-frequency information.
+This is an image that has a reasonably large area of sky, low-frequency information with practically no detail; and a sizable area of the building with fine detail, high-frequency information.
 This probably represents the middle of the road in terms of the detail information that may exist in an image.
-So, how low can I go in quality, put another way increase compression, before I may start seeing compression artifacts?
+So, how low can I go in quality, or put in another way increase compression, before I may start seeing compression artifacts?

 This image on the left shows obvious signs of quality deterioration mainly visible in the sky as posterization, or banding.
-There is also visible spill of the building information into the sky along the vertical edges where the two meet.
+There is also a visible spill of the building information into the sky along the vertical edges where the two meet.
 To see these you will need to click to enlarge the image on your screen.
 What may be surprising to note is that the building surface with its intricate brick pattern seems, just seems, not to bother us.
 The naturally nonuniform brick pattern is working to hide the JPEG compression artifacts.
 All said, this is not an acceptable level of image quality and I think we will all agree on that.

-The image on the right will likely please most viewers as a reasonably good quality image that will not do disservice to the photograph.
+The image on the right will likely please most viewers as a reasonably good quality image that will not do a disservice to the photograph.
 Its compression ratio is about 35% quality level!
 I think you could sleep comfortably if your images are compressed at about 70-80% quality level although they probably do not look any better than a version compressed at 55% quality level.

-Let’s take a look at the behavior of a different kind of photograph, that has very little fine detail and most of the image is surfaces, that is to say a “low-frequency” image.
+Let’s take a look at the behavior of a different kind of photograph, that has very little fine detail and most of the image is surfaces, that is to say, a “low-frequency” image.

-A low-frequency image has minimum amount of abrupt tonal shift from dark to light that creates “edges” like in the building above against the sky or its brick structure.
-Here are two versions of a low-frequency image with minimum amount of fine detail.
+A low-frequency image has a minimum amount of abrupt tonal shift from dark to light that creates “edges” like in the building above against the sky or its brick structure.
+Here are two versions of a low-frequency image with the minimum amount of fine detail.

 You can clearly see that one image is quite poorly displayed with lots of compression artifacts.
 It is easy to see the “sand pit” like area on the base around the shakers.
 But also note that the red background is quite mottled although not as strongly posterized as the sky in the previous example.
-These are two extremes of the compression, at the highest and the lowest settings; yet despite the obvious defects the difference is probably not as much as one would imagine.
+These are two extremes of the compression, at the highest and the lowest settings; yet despite the obvious defects, the difference is probably not as much as one would imagine.

 At around 47-53% quality level, the quality is perfectly acceptable.
 Go back and forth between this last image and the one before it at 100% quality and look very carefully.
 You may, just may, see some differences because you are able to compare them.
 If you look only at the last image, would you honestly say it suffers from compression artifacts or what you see is the texture of the background?
-Of course, you can increase the quality level a little more without paying too much penalty on the file size increase if you want to fuss over minute detail.
+Of course, you can increase the quality level a little more without paying too much penalty on the file size increase if you want to fuss over minute details.

 Some images contain much fine detail, a lot of transition from light to dark tones creating a large number of edges.
 How would they behave when compressed at different levels?
-This time I will provide two separate images and ask you to look at them carefully and see if you can live with the level of compression in each; I am not going to tell you the quality level so as not to add bias to your judgement.
+This time I will provide two separate images and ask you to look at them carefully and see if you can live with the level of compression in each; I am not going to tell you the quality level so as not to add bias to your judgment.

 Now that you are not comparing different quality levels of the images, the decision is exactly what a judge or a visitor to your site may make.
 The image is either of good quality or not.
 My guess is that you will find the above images fine in terms of their presentation quality.
 One thing that aids in camouflaging compression artifacts is the fine detail in the image itself.
 It becomes rather difficult, if not impossible to decide what is part of the image and what is coming from compression unless the latter is grossly visible as was the case with the salt and pepper shakers.

 It is fair to say that for most projected images in competitions, or images used on Web sites compression levels above 50-60% will only add to the file size without adding any higher quality to the image.
 On the Web, smaller file sizes will load faster which is what visitors want.
 When you e-mail a file to a friend or a family member, you do not want to clog their mailbox or your sending capacity with huge file sizes.
-In fact, many mail systems will not even accept mail attachments over a certain file size.
+In fact, many mail systems will not even accept mail attachments over certain file size.
 So, there is merit in using reasonable levels of compression for these purposes.